 Smart Service has spent two decades building field service management software for the trades, and the fastest way to understand what it actually does is to watch it run.
-The recorded product demonstration below walks through the core workflow a service shop hits every day: scheduling a job, dispatching the right tech, pulling up the customer history, generating an invoice in the field, and syncing every dollar back to QuickBooks without anyone typing it twice.
+A recorded product demonstration walks through the core workflow a service business hits every day: scheduling a job, dispatching the right tech, pulling up the customer history, generating an invoice in the field, and syncing every dollar back to QuickBooks without anyone typing it twice.

-This page is your front-row seat to the recorded demo, a breakdown of the five modules covered in the video, an overview of the Smart Service edition lineup, and the steps to book a live one-on-one walkthrough when you are ready to see the software against your own customer file.
+This page breaks down the five modules covered in that demonstration, gives an overview of the Smart Service product lineup, and lays out the steps to book a live one-on-one walkthrough when you are ready to see the software against your own customer file.

 What the Demo Walks Through

-The recorded demo covers the five modules that drive the day-to-day operation of a real service shop.
-Each one is the place where most shops bleed time when they are running on paper, spreadsheets, or a generic invoicing tool.
+The recorded demo covers the five modules that drive the day-to-day operation of a real service business.
+Each one is the place where most businesses bleed time when they are running on paper, spreadsheets, or a generic invoicing tool.

 Scheduling